mdavis-xyz/mdavis.xyz/pages/supermarket/content.md

 The government's competition watchdog put up no resistance to a for-profit duopoly taking over 100% of retail transactions.
 Now access to money (and therefore the ability to participate in society itself) is effectively privatised.
 The watchdog claims this is fine because we still have a choice.
-Hmm, do I want to be tracked by MasterCard or Visa?
+Hmm, do I want to be tracked by Mastercard or Visa?
 Either way I must submit to the [invasive and opaque demands of private payment providers](http://www.thetechherald.com/news/cloud-firm-seafile-drops-paypal-after-being-told-to-monitor-users-files/).
 Both of those card corporations have [data exchange deals with FoodCorp](https://www.bloomberg.com/news/articles/2018-08-30/google-and-mastercard-cut-a-secret-ad-deal-to-track-retail-sales).
 The card companies hand over my income and spending habit data to FoodCorp.